adam-smnk/helion-mlir-backend/docs/HELION_COMPILATION_SUMMARY.md

 The key innovation is **backend-agnostic lowering**: Helion compiles user kernels into a common Device IR (FX graphs), then each backend generates its own code from that IR.

+## MLIR Backend Reading Guide

+If you are working on the MLIR backend specifically, start with these docs:

+- `docs/MLIR_USAGE.md` for current execution workflow and supported kernel patterns.
+- `docs/MLIR_LIMITATIONS.md` for current constraints and known boundaries.
+- `docs/BACKEND_SHAPE_INFERENCE_AND_PROPAGATION.md` for shape resolution details across codegen and ATen helper preprocessing.

 ## Compilation Pipeline: 10-Stage Journey

 ```